IEEE-GRSS-SRM/SRMIST-COE-Grievance-Application/README.md

 - Register the user details in the database with the role 'user'.

 ### Students Request Posting, Request Viewing and Timeline Viewing Page
+- Make sure these pages only comes when the details returned from authentication contains role as 'user'.
 - Use the details returned from Google OAuth feature to implement the feature. refer the architecture diagram for more details.

 ### Request Solving Page and Mailing Feature
 - Should work for both cases, admin or super admin solving the request.

+### Admin Request Viewing Page
+- Make sure this page only comes when the details returned from authentication contains role as 'admin'.

+### Super Admin Analytics and Requests Viewing Page
+- Make sure this page only comes when the details returned from authentication contains role as 'super_admin'.